+2.5 COMPARTMENTATION

-2.5 COMPARTMENTATION 2.5.1 Separating Wall
+2.5.1 Separating Wall

 Separating walls are constructed using a minimum of two independent cold formed steel framed leaves with a recommended minimum cavity of 50mm between both frames.
-The individual frames are boarded (on site or in the factory) with the appropriate level of boarding required to provide the acoustic and fire properties, as illustrated in Table 4.
+The individual frames are boarded (on site or in the factory) with the appropriate level of boarding required to provide the acoustic and fire properties, as illustrated in Table 4(a/b).
 The LGS studs are filled with the appropriate mineral wool insulation from ground floor to the underside of the roof structure to provide the required fire and acoustic properties.
 Where the attic space is habitable the mineral wool insulation must go up to the underside of the roof for acoustic purposes.
 Where the separating wall abuts an external wall, the mineral wool insulation within the cavity of the separating wall extends through the inner leaf of the external wall and abuts the external leaf of the system and forms the fire stop in the wall.
 This detail seals air gaps and minimises flanking sound transmission.

-The head of the separating wall must also be fire stopped and cavity closed as specified by the Horizon Offsite construction details.
+The head of the separating wall must also be fire stopped and cavity closed as specified by the Remagin construction details.
 Where services are required in a separating wall, they can be accommodated by creating a service cavity to the separating wall with timber battens or metal top hat sections and plasterboard.
-All battens used with the Horizon Offsite system are treated in accordance with BS 8417^[16].
-Design must comply with the requirements of Section 3.5 of TGD B 2017 Volume 2 of Building Regulations 1997 to 2019 for purpose class 1(a), 1(b) & 1(d) and in accordance with Section 3.2.5 of TGD B 2006 of Building Regulations 1997 to 2019 for all other purpose classes to which this certificate applies.
+All battens used with the Remagin system are treated in accordance with BS $8417^{[15]}$.
+Design must comply with the requirements of Section 3.5 of TGD B Volume 2 of Building Regulations for purpose groups 1(a), 1(b) & 1(d) and in accordance with Section 3.2.5 of TGD B of Building Regulations for all other purpose groups to which this certificate applies.